DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/native/manage.md

 ## View Application Details

-In the `App Workbench` - `Overview` page, click on the `Native App` tab and then click on the name of the native application.
+In the `App Workbench` - `Overview` page, click the `Native App` tab and then click the name of the native application.

 - View basic information such as application name, alias, description, namespace, creation time, etc.

-- Click on the `Application Resources` tab to view Kubernetes resources under the native application, such as workloads, services, routes, etc. It supports editing and deleting various resources.
+- Click the `Application Resources` tab to view Kubernetes resources under the native application, such as workloads, services, routes, etc. It supports editing and deleting various resources.

-- Click on the `Application Topology` tab to view a visual representation of resources including workloads, containers, storage, configurations, and secrets.
+- Click the `Application Topology` tab to view a visual representation of resources including workloads, containers, storage, configurations, and secrets.

     - View basic information of resources and navigate to the `Container Management` module to see resource details: